peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 * <code>[CreateNaN(PeterO.Numbers.EInteger)](#CreateNaN_PeterO_Numbers_EInteger)</code> - Creates a not-a-number arbitrary-precision decimal number.
 * <code>[CreateNaN(PeterO.Numbers.EInteger, bool, bool, PeterO.Numbers.EContext)](#CreateNaN_PeterO_Numbers_EInteger_bool_bool_PeterO_Numbers_EContext)</code> - Creates a not-a-number arbitrary-precision decimal number.
 * <code>[Decrement()](#Decrement)</code> - Returns one subtracted from this arbitrary-precision decimal number.
-* <code>[Divide(int)](#Divide_int)</code> - Divides this arbitrary-precision decimal floating-point number by a 32-bit signed integer and returns the result; returns NaN instead if the result would have a nonterminating decimal expansion (including 1/3, 1/12, 1/7, 2/3, and so on); if this is not desired, use DivideToExponent, or use the Divide overload that takes an EContext.
+* <code>[Divide(int)](#Divide_int)</code> - Divides this arbitrary-precision decimal floating-point number by a 32-bit signed integer and returns the result; returns NaN instead if the result would have a nonterminating decimal expansion (including 1/3, 1/12, 1/7, and 2/3); if this is not desired, use DivideToExponent, or use the Divide overload that takes an EContext.
-* <code>[Divide(long)](#Divide_long)</code> - Divides this arbitrary-precision decimal floating-point number by a 64-bit signed integer and returns the result; returns NaN instead if the result would have a nonterminating decimal expansion (including 1/3, 1/12, 1/7, 2/3, and so on); if this is not desired, use DivideToExponent, or use the Divide overload that takes an EContext.
+* <code>[Divide(long)](#Divide_long)</code> - Divides this arbitrary-precision decimal floating-point number by a 64-bit signed integer and returns the result; returns NaN instead if the result would have a nonterminating decimal expansion (including 1/3, 1/12, 1/7, and 2/3); if this is not desired, use DivideToExponent, or use the Divide overload that takes an EContext.
-* <code>[Divide(PeterO.Numbers.EDecimal)](#Divide_PeterO_Numbers_EDecimal)</code> - Divides this arbitrary-precision decimal floating-point number by another arbitrary-precision decimal floating-point number and returns the result; returns NaN instead if the result would have a nonterminating decimal expansion (including 1/3, 1/12, 1/7, 2/3, and so on); if this is not desired, use DivideToExponent, or use the Divide overload that takes an EContext.
+* <code>[Divide(PeterO.Numbers.EDecimal)](#Divide_PeterO_Numbers_EDecimal)</code> - Divides this arbitrary-precision decimal floating-point number by another arbitrary-precision decimal floating-point number and returns the result; returns NaN instead if the result would have a nonterminating decimal expansion (including 1/3, 1/12, 1/7, and 2/3); if this is not desired, use DivideToExponent, or use the Divide overload that takes an EContext.
 * <code>[Divide(PeterO.Numbers.EDecimal, PeterO.Numbers.EContext)](#Divide_PeterO_Numbers_EDecimal_PeterO_Numbers_EContext)</code> - Divides this arbitrary-precision decimal floating-point number by another arbitrary-precision decimal floating-point number and returns the result.
 * <code>[DivideAndRemainderNaturalScale(PeterO.Numbers.EDecimal)](#DivideAndRemainderNaturalScale_PeterO_Numbers_EDecimal)</code> - <b>Deprecated:</b> Renamed to DivRemNaturalScale.
 * <code>[DivideAndRemainderNaturalScale(PeterO.Numbers.EDecimal, PeterO.Numbers.EContext)](#DivideAndRemainderNaturalScale_PeterO_Numbers_EDecimal_PeterO_Numbers_EContext)</code> - <b>Deprecated:</b> Renamed to DivRemNaturalScale.